HOW DOES VOXPOP WORK?

 Discussion - A facilitated discussion about the different viewpoints and how the crisis relates to contemporary issues.

 VOXPOP is developing several role-plays on a range of topics and historical moments inspired by the AP U.S. History curriculum, Common Core history and social studies standards, and state curricula.
-This core set of role-plays will be available to teachers for free starting Fall 2021.
+This core set of role-plays is available to teachers for free.

 Role-playing experiences give students a chance to augment their civic knowledge and apply important "Four C 21st Century Skills" of Critical Thinking, Communication, Collaboration and Creativity.
 Students share knowledge and collaborate to create a more complete understanding of a historical moment.
 VOXPOP provides a valuable opportunity to debate ideas and develop critical thinking skills in a safe environment, which are vital skills in civic literacy and in interpersonal interactions both in and out of the classroom.